angular/protractor/docs/style-guide.md

 * It is supported by Protractor out of the box
 * You can use `beforeAll` and `afterAll`

-### Make your tests independent at file level

-**Why?**
-* You can run tests in parallel with sharding
-* The execution order is not guaranteed
-* You can run suites in isolation

 ### Make your tests independent from each other

 This rule holds true unless the operations performed to initialize the state of